mvasilchuk/yasem/README.md

 * Patched version of [QtAV](https://github.com/wang-bin/QtAV) (included into [yasem-qtav-mediaplayer](https://github.com/mvasilchuk/yasem-qtav-mediaplayer) submodule).
 See [QtAV requirements](https://github.com/wang-bin/QtAV#requirements).

 ##### Optional

+* qca for qt5 - software remote controls support (compatible with MAG 250).

+Linux/*nix only:
 * cifs-utils & smbtree - for SAMBA support;
-* sudo with no-password option for "mount" command - to mount network shares (SAMBA).
+* sudo with no-password option for "mount" command - to mount network shares (SAMBA);
-* qca for qt5 - software remote controls support (compatible with MAG 250).

 _WARNING_: Some functionality may not be available with Qt version less than 5.2